UGLY BUG CONTEST

 Only one bug per school may be submitted to OMS.
 If only one classroom at the school is participating in the contest, the bug can be from that classroom alone.
 We would suggest holding in-classroom and/or in-school preliminary contests, using magnifying glasses or stereomicroscopes (if available) to pick the very ugliest bug for submission.
 The decision of whether to have all students find a bug and write individual descriptions or to pick the ugliest bug first and write a description as a class is at the discretion of the teacher.
 In determining which bug is the ugliest, look at the head, or 'face' of the bug.
 This is what OMS members will attempt to photograph for judging.

 Mail your ugly bug to the listed OMS member listed below.
-This person will also be your contact for any questions regarding the contest.
-The Ugly Bug website (www.uglybug.org) is a source for information and you are always welcome to contact any OMS member.
+These people will also be your contacts for any questions regarding the contest.
+The Ugly Bug website (www.uglybug.org) is a source for information and you are always welcome to contact any other OMS member.

 In order for the bug to be included in the contest, it must be accompanied by a description (approximately a paragraph, though you may do more if you’d like).
 The quality and accuracy of the description will be taken into account in the judging process, and used to break any ties between ugly bugs.
 The description may include, but is not limited to, the following: